vbchomp/gallery-of-horns/README.md

 # Gallery of Horns

 A react app that shows how to push data from parent to child and demonstrates the reusability of the components and functions in react.
+It also utilizes a Bootstrap modal and is hosted using Netlify.

 ## Author